 - Non-University use

-- Transportation expenses (e.g.Airline, rail, bus, car rentals and other transportation) – see Travel and Hospitality Card
+- Transportation expenses (e.g.Airline, rail, bus, car rentals and other transportation) – use instead the Amex Travel and Hospitality Card

 - Cash Advances